beauvilerobed/ds-ml-notes-projects-and-tutorials/README.md

 - Elbow Method for Optimal Value of K in KMeans
 - Logistic Regression from Scratch
 - Multicollinearity
-- Generative Models vs. Discriminative Models
+- Generative vs. Discriminative Classifiers
 - L1 and L2 Regularization
 - Decision Trees and Random Forest Fundamentals
 - Boosting